UNiXMIT/UNiXextend/docs/AcuToWeb-WINDOWS.md

 # Installation / Setup of AcuToWeb - WINDOWS

+This guide applies to AcuToWeb versions 10.5.1 and earlier.

 The AcuToWeb Gateway provides a method where the client specifies an AcuConnect alias to be run.
 The AcuToWeb Gateway sends the alias information to AcuConnect; therefore, in order to use AcuToWeb, the following are prerequisites:

 1. [Install AcuConnect](https://docs.rocketsoftware.com/bundle/acucobolgt_dg_1051_html/page/BKCNCNSERVCN22.html)